Bad Dreams (film): Plot

 Awakening from sedation after the incident, Cynthia finds Harris sitting in her room, calling her his "love child," and urging her to commit suicide.
 Shortly after, Harris apparently visits Gilda (a clairvoyant patient who asked Cynthia to fight the person who is haunting her, and to stay alive) in her room.
 Instead of allowing him to kill her, she drinks formaldehyde she stole from a supply room, effectively killing herself.
 Meanwhile, Dr. Karmen discovers his corrupt peer, Dr. Berrisford, has intentionally laced the therapy group's drugs with psychogenic substances, in the hope that it will effectively make the patients suicidal, and thus corroborate Berrisford's research.
 Alex realizes that Cynthia's suicide is the ultimate goal for Berrisford, so he orders the nurses to call the police and Detective Wasserman, who was investigating what happened at Unity Fields before the suicides began.
 Alex confronts Cynthia, insisting her visions of Harris are not real.
 He is surprised by Berrisford from behind, who knocks him out and takes Cynthia with him.

 Dr. Karmen wakes up and pulls the hospital's emergency alarm, which elicits chaos.
 Cynthia goes to the rooftop, where Alex finds her standing on the ledge, with Berrisford at her side, encouraging her to jump.
 She leaps from the building, but before hitting the ground below, awakens back at the house in which the Unity Fields members committed suicide.
 There, she is confronted by Harris, who welcomes her; however, it is only a vision, and she awakens to Alex holding her by the arm as they both dangle over the ledge.
 Berrisford, knowing that Dr. Karmen has discovered his plot, stabs Alex's hand and attempts to push him to his death as well.
 His attempt is thwarted by the arrival of the police and Wasserman, who help Alex and Cynthia to climb back.
-Berrisford uses the distraction to grab one of the cops revolver, and readily insists that Dr. Karmen is responsible for altering the patients' medication and the suicides.
+Berrisford uses the distraction to grab one of the cop's revolvers, and readily insists that Dr. Karmen is responsible for altering the patients' medication and the suicides.
 Alex explains to the police that things are the other way around and shows how Berrisford stabbed his hand.
 Knowing that all of his schemes have failed, Berrisford pulls the stolen revolver and pretends to commit suicide, but quickly points the gun towards Alex.
 Before he shoots, Cynthia finally confronts her fear of Harris, realizing that Berrisford is a totally different person, and reacts by charging and pushing him over the ledge to his death.

 The authorities retreat from the rooftop.
 While being comforted there by Dr. Karmen, Cynthia has another brief vision of Harris climbing back from the edge of the building and trying to grab her, which scares her for a second.
 Alex shakes Cynthia and reassures her that her nightmares are over and there is nothing to fear anymore.
 She calms down and they both tightly embrace one another.